Akello Fells

 Image designed in figma

-The concept that I decided to come up with included a three-by-three grid.
-Players will still cycle between three objects, but in this concept, they will now be able to store a few items in reserve slots.
+The concept I developed utilizes a three-by-three grid.
+Players will still cycle between three objects, but now they’ll be able to store a few items in reserve slots.

 Inventory System Prototype